Wine Bloggers’ Conference: Live Wine Blogging of Whites and Rosés

 This is my third conference (2011, 2013, and 2014) and my third time participating in live wine blogging (10+ wines tasted in a hour) and I’ve never actually blogged during it.
 I am one of those who believes that the wines deserve a little more attention for a more thorough blog post.
 That being said, I do enjoy the camaraderie of the blogger participants and producers, and I also believe that what I do, which is tweet about the wine, including a photo, brief tasting notes, and some some key hashtags, at least gets the wines out there in front of a live, virtual audience.

 With that explanation, below are my tweets for the 2014 live wine blogging of whites and rosés, including links to the Twitter accounts for the producers who participated.
 Thank you to them for allowing us to taste their wines.
 Next time, we will spend more than five or six minutes together, promise.

-Remote and onsite direct-to-consumer sales and membership management, writing, editing, content creation, education, marketing, social media, customer service, and travel management.
-Writer and editor for my own website, elizabethsmithconsulting.com (formerly travelingwinechick.com), as well as a contributor for other media outlets such as americanwineryguide.com, basilandsalt.com, drizly.com, plumdeluxe.com, and snooth.com.
+Direct-to-consumer and membership management, writing, editing, education, marketing, social media, customer service, and travel management.
+Writer and editor for my own website, elizabethsmithconsulting.com (formerly travelingwinechick.com), as well as a contributor for other media outlets such as americanwineryguide.com, basilandsalt.com, drizly.com, plumdeluxe.com, snooth.com, and wineindustryadvisor.com.
 One of my recent articles entitled "Lodi: Beyond the Zinfandel" won a 2017 Born Digital Wine Award in the category of Best Tourism Content with a Focus on Wine.
 Independent travel consultant with Corporate Travel Management North America, Inc. DBA MTravel (CST #2129700-40) providing customized, remote travel services for business and leisure clients with a specialty in business and wine destination travel.

 View all posts by Elizabeth